 And Eric Holder went to Germany last week or two weeks ago, week before last, trying to convince other countries to take some of the prisoners.

-All these all these countries are out there condemning us for having club gitmo and condemning us for whatever's going on there.
+All these countries are out there condemning us for having Club Gitmo and condemning us for whatever's going on there.

 But when we say, okay, fine, well, help us out.

-We're gonna get rid of this bad vibe the U.S. is putting out by having this prison open.
+We're going to get rid of this bad vibe the U.S. is putting out by having this prison open.

 We owe these prisoners a debt.